microsoftgraph/msgraph-sdk-raptor/README.md

 ## Pipelines
 The repository also contains a couple of CI pipelines.
 The CI pipelines run the tests outlined above and the output of these tests are then used to report success or failure rates in a graphical and analytical approach.
-The pipelines are available [here](https://microsoftgraph.visualstudio.com/Graph%20Developer%20Experiences/_build?view=folders&treeState=XFJhcHRvcg%3D%3D)
+The pipelines are running in a private Azure DevOps instance [here](https://microsoftgraph.visualstudio.com/Graph%20Developer%20Experiences/_build?view=folders&treeState=XFJhcHRvcg%3D%3D)
 There exist pipelines that run when a PR is created on `msgraph-sdk-raptor` repo and others that run on a schedule.
 Pipelines that are triggered by PR creation are broadly categorized into
 - those that run **excluding** known issues
 - those that run on known issues (these tests are appended the suffix "Known Issues")